Notice of Pre-AIA or AIA Status

 A patent for a claimed invention may not be obtained, notwithstanding that the claimed invention is not identically disclosed as set forth in section 102, if the differences between the claimed invention and the prior art are such that the claimed invention as a whole would have been obvious before the effective filing date of the claimed invention to a person having ordinary skill in the art to which the claimed invention pertains.
 Patentability shall not be negated by the manner in which the invention was made.

-Claims 1-10, 12-19, and 22 are rejected under 35 U.S.C.
-103 as being unpatentable over McHugh et al. (U.S. Patent Application Publication No. 2019/0279407), referred herein as McHugh, in view of Storer (U.S. Patent Application Publication No. 2020/0314356), referred herein as Storer.
+Claims 1-10, 12-19, 21, and 22 are rejected under 35 U.S.C.
+103 as being unpatentable over McHugh et al. (U.S. Patent Application Publication No. 2019/0279407), referred herein as McHugh, in view of Yen (U.S. Patent Application Publication No. 2024/0177479), referred herein as Yen, and further in view of Storer (U.S. Patent Application Publication No. 2020/0314356), referred herein as Storer.

-Regarding claim 1, McHugh teaches a method for controlling a display of an overlay in a video of a scene (figs 4, 6, 8, and 9; paragraph 94, lines 1-7; paragraph 95, lines 1-2), comprising: defining the overlay to be displayed or stopped in the video, defining an overlay area including the overlay (figs 6A, B, and D, overlay 610, overlay area 605; paragraph 96, lines 1-8); defining at least one foreground object of the scene in the video (figs 6A, B, and D, foreground object 615; paragraph 96, the last 4 lines); determining whether a spatial overlap is present in a video frame of the video between the foreground object and the overlay area, and in response to determining the spatial overlap in the video frame, stopping displaying a display of the overlay within the overlay area (fig 6D; paragraph 97, lines 1-5 and the last 14 lines; paragraph 108, lines 1-12; paragraph 109, lines 1-11; paragraphs 145 and 148; when foreground object 615 is determined to spatially overlap with overlay 610 in overlay area 605, the display of the entire overlay 610 is stopped, e.g. by fading out the overlay using a change in transparency/alpha [which is consistent with the application’s specification and dependent claims 3 and 4, for example]).
+determining whether a spatial overlap is present in a video frame of the video between the foreground object and the overlay area such that a first portion of the overlay defined by the spatial overlap is blocked by the foreground object and a second portion of the overlay is not blocked by the foreground object, wherein the first portion and the second portion comprise an entirety of the overlay, and in response to determining the spatial overlap in the video frame, stopping a display of the entirety of the overlay within the overlay area, wherein said stopping results in pixels corresponding to the first portion and pixels corresponding to the second portion being transparent (fig 6D; paragraph 92, lines 1-7; paragraph 97, lines 1-5 and the last 14 lines; paragraph 108, lines 1-12; paragraph 109, lines 1-11; paragraphs 145 and 148; overlay 610 comprises a first portion blocked by the foreground object 615, and a second portion that is not blocked by the foreground object 615; when foreground object 615 spatially overlaps with overlay 610 in overlay area 605, the display of the entire overlay 610 is stopped, e.g. by fading out the overlay using a change in transparency/ alpha [which is consistent with the application’s specification and dependent claims 3 and 4, for example]).

 However, in a similar field of endeavor, Storer teaches a method for controlling the display of an overlay in a video of a scene, comprising determining a foreground object of the scene and a background, and adjusting alpha values accordingly (paragraph 12; paragraph 63; paragraphs 74 and 79), and further comprising determining a size of a spatial overlap and whether the size exceeds a first threshold, wherein a display of the overlay is changed in response to determining that the size of the spatial overlap exceeds the first threshold (paragraph 64; paragraph 74, lines 1-4 and the last 3 lines; paragraph 80, the last 18 lines; paragraph 81, lines 1-11; the overlap size can be determined by the number of pixels, a percentage amount of overlay, etc., and has a determined threshold; foreground objects are overlayed on the background in various ways that are based on the size determination).

-Regarding claim 8, McHugh in view of Storer teaches the method of claim 6, further comprising starting a timer in response to the stopping of displaying the entire overlay within the overlay area, and wherein reintroducing the overlay occurs when the timer reaches a predetermined value (McHugh, paragraph 108, the last 16 lines; paragraphs 112 and 145; Storer, paragraph 62, lines 1-7; paragraph 63, the last 11 lines; paragraph 80, lines 5-20; the motivation to combine is similar to that discussed above in the rejection of claim 1).
+Regarding claim 8, McHugh in view of Yen, further in view of Storer teaches the method of claim 6, further comprising starting a timer in response to the stopping of displaying the entire overlay within the overlay area, and wherein reintroducing the overlay occurs when the timer reaches a predetermined value (McHugh, paragraph 108, the last 16 lines; paragraphs 112 and 145; Storer, paragraph 62, lines 1-7; paragraph 63, the last 11 lines; paragraph 80, lines 5-20; the motivation to combine is similar to that discussed above in the rejection of claim 1).

 Regarding claim 16, the limitations of this claim substantially correspond to the limitations of claim 1 (except for the medium, instructions, and computer, which are disclosed by McHugh, fig 2, medium 260 and its stored instructions, processor 240, and paragraphs 53 and 55); thus they are rejected on similar grounds.